docusign/docusign.github.io/app-examples/docusign.js-example/README.md

 The index.html file is a simple example of calling docusign.js.

-Se the Developer Center documentation on Embedded Signing for more information.
+See the Developer Center documentation on Embedded Signing for more information.